-As a freshman or sophomore computer science major, your focus is on a basic core of courses that are taken by all majors.
-Then in your junior and senior years you choose from one of three areas of emphasis -- the computer science emphasis, the software engineering emphasis, or the computer information systems emphasis.
-All of the emphases focus on software development, with the differences between them determined by the types of software development skills that you learn.
+As a freshman or sophomore Computer Science major, your focus is on a basic core of courses that are taken by all majors.
+Then in your junior and senior years you choose from one of two areas of emphasis, the computer science emphasis and the software engineering emphasis.
+Both emphases focus on software development, with the differences between them determined by the types of software development skills that you learn.

-- The Software Engineering Emphasis focuses on a study of the formal methods that help ensure software systems are reliable, maintainable, and meet their design goals.
-This specialization is becoming increasingly important as computer systems become larger and more complicated, often being developed by teams of programmers who must carefully coordinate their efforts.
+- The Software Engineering Emphasis focuses on a study of the formal methods that help ensure application and infrastructure software systems are reliable, maintainable, and meet their design goals.
+This specialization is becoming increasingly important as computer systems at a variety of companies and organizations become larger and more complicated, often being developed by teams of programmers who must carefully coordinate their efforts.